 This was possibly Berthomme Saint-André’s first full erotic illustration commission, and he uses his artistic skills and erotic imagination to the full.

-The Berthomme Saint-André edition of Trois filles was published ‘Aux dépends d’un amateur et pour ses amis’ (at the expense of an amateur and their friends); it is not known how many copies were produced, but from its rarity it was clearly a very small printing.
+The Berthomme Saint-André edition of Trois filles was published ‘Aux dépends d’un amateur et pour ses amis’ (at the expense of an amateur and their friends); it was produced in an edition of 150 copies, of which 90 included the full suite of illustrations.